Non-Profit, For-Profit Ventures

 Non-profit, For-profit Ventures

-U.S. law does not currently recognize any single legal entity that can simultaneously accept tax-deductible donated capital (charitable contributions and grants); invested capital (equity investment for which investors seek a market rate of return); and quasi-invested capital (such as loans or program-related investments [PRI] from foundations that are structured as investments but in which the funder has a strong philanthropic motive and neither expects nor demands a market rate of return).
-As a result, social entrepreneurs choose between for-profit and nonprofit models that require them to compromise their social vision and restrict their ability to finance and operate their ventures in a way that meets the founders’ own needs as well as those of their investors, customers, employees, and other stakeholders.
+Unfortunately, U.S. law does not currently permit a single entity to accept tax-deductible donations (charitable contributions and grants); invested capital (equity investment for which investors seek a market return); and quasi-invested capital (such as program-related investments from foundations that are structured as investments but are made primarily to further mission rather than to generate a financial return.)
+Charities can issue debt but not equity, while businesses can issue equity but cannot take tax-deductible contributions, at least not directly.
+As a result, social entrepreneurs are often forced to choose between for-profit and nonprofit legal structures in ways that compromise their social vision, restrict their ability to finance and operate their ventures, and ultimately make it harder to meet their own needs as well as those of their investors, customers, employees, and other stakeholders.

 Hybrid Structures for Nonprofit and For-profit Business Models

-The contract hybrid can be complicated to create and maintain, and it will not work in all situations, particularly where the rules are difficult or impossible to follow.
+Hybrids can be complicated to create and maintain, and they don’t work in all situations.
 In situations where a nonprofit or a business can accomplish its goals without the need for a hybrid legal structure (for example, where a business can accomplish its social goals by making donations, or a charity can establish a business venture using a subsidiary that does not require outside investors), those approaches may be preferable.